ctcl-bregis/ctclsite-python/config/blog/content/blogpost_11.md

 As mentioned above, I have been working on selling some Lenovo ThinkPads from 2011-2014 in order to raise funding for projects.
 Surprisingly, I have been short on memory modules to prepare laptops with.

 # Personal
 On February 24, 2024, I helped set up and move some servers at the [High Performance Computing section of VCU (Virginia Commonwealth University)](https://research.vcu.edu/cores/hprc/facilities/).
-Past experience with datacenter hardware with my employment at 2nd Life Inc was greatly helpful for what I worked on.
+Past experience with datacenter hardware with my employment at 2nd Life Inc and management of [SVCS](../../projects/srv_amp/) was greatly helpful for what I worked on.